frankkennedy/franciskennedy-digital-portfolio/Projects.md

 - Assigned and coached analyst through the SQL build
 - Partnered with IT to create daily Orchestration
 - Coached team on how to connect Tableau to Snowflake and bipass Alteryx
+- Prioritized team to document each data element with definitions, classification, lineage, and quality rules

 **Impact:**
 - Automated manual work that could only deliver a Dashboard every 2 Weeks to a daily process that now requires no manual intervention